Rock'n'Shaolin: Legend of the Seven Paladins 3D

 Screen shots of L7P demo

-This game is the biggest unknown of all, and it's in Chinese.
-I found it on a retail demo CD that I bought years ago.
+I first found this game on a retail demo CD published by Sprint Software Pty Ltd in 1996.
 Below is an excerpt of Joe Siegler's contribution to the discussion on 3D Realms' bulletin board.

 posted 09-29-1999 11:42 AM by Joe3DR